RenderKit/oidn/doc/api.md

 a certain extent and works well with differently computed albedos.
 Thus it is not necessary to compute the strict, exact albedo values but must be always between 0 and 1.

+![Example albedo image obtained using the first hit.
+Note that the albedos of all transparent surfaces are 1.][imgMazdaAlbedoFirstHit]

+![Example albedo image obtained using the first diffuse or glossy (non-delta) hit.
+Note that the albedos of perfect specular (delta) transparent surfaces are computed as the Fresnel blend of the reflected and transmitted albedos.][imgMazdaAlbedoNonDeltaHit]

 For metallic surfaces the albedo should be either the reflectivity at normal incidence (e.g. from the artist friendly metallic Fresnel model) or the